skleez/Sasha_VM364/Chess of Spies/ACityOfSpies.md

 Do not reveal your team!

 #####Pieces
-After teams have been assigned, all players must set up the board together so that they agree on placement, but make sure to first signify the building in the middle 8 squares of the board (non-possible spaces) (c4,c5,d3,d6,e3,e6,f4,f5).
+After teams have been assigned, all players must set up the board together so that they agree on placement.
+>**Remember to signify the building in the middle 8 squares of the board (non-possible spaces) (c4,c5,d3,d6,e3,e6,f4,f5).**

 The pieces that must be placed on the board are: